0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

     You can also test deploying a contract for free on [the testnet](https://browser.testnet.partisiablockchain.com/contracts/deploy).
 To get some testnet gas follow [these steps](./gas/how-to-get-testnet-gas.md).

-Navigate to the [Contracts](https://browser.partisiablockchain.com/contracts) menu in the Browser and click on the "Deploy contract" button.
+Navigate to the [Contracts](https://browser.partisiablockchain.com/contracts) menu in the Browser and click on the " Deploy contract" button.
 Upload the `petition.wasm` and `petition.abi` files.
 The dashboard will then render a form for the initialization function.
-If you look at the `lib.rs` file in your IDE, you will see that this matches the _initialize_ function.
+If you inspect the `lib.rs` file in your IDE, you will see that this matches the _initialize_ function.

 You can give your petition contract any name by filling in the Description field.